yaqwsx/bcthesis/symdivine.md

   sections.

-\noindent This means that the standard C and C++ library is supported if it is linked to the input program in the bit-code form and used functions do not call any system calls.
+\noindent This means that the standard C and C++ library is supported if it is linked to the input program in the bitcode form and used functions do not call any system calls.

 The current version of \symdivine does not support heap allocation, so the